ak1394/react-native-tts/README.md

 Tts.setDefaultRate(0.6);
 ```

-There is a significant difference to how the rate value is interpreted by iOS and Android native TTS APIs.
+There is a significant difference to how the rate value is interpreted by iOS, Android and Windows native TTS APIs.
 To provide unified cross-platform behaviour, translation is applied to the rate value.
 However, if you want to turn off the translation, you can provide optional `skipTransform` parameter to `Tts.setDefaultRate()` to pass rate value unmodified.

 Do not translate rate parameter: